 Whether you’re playing against a new opponent, or they decide to switch up how they’re playing, it’s important to create new strategies.
 Creating innovative strategies makes the game all the more exciting when there are endless possibilities.

 Throughout your life, if you continue on the same path and change nothing, it can become very repetitive and often boring.
-By introducing innovation into your lifestyle, it creates more varied experiences, and who knows what you’ll get the chance to do if you make small changes in your life.
+Introducing innovation into your lifestyle creates more varied experiences, and who knows what you’ll get the chance to do if you make small changes in your life.

 Like chess has phases of the opening, middle game, and endgame, our lives can also have these phases.

 We transgress from childhood to adolescence to adulthood, and throughout each of these phases, we gain new insights and grasp new opportunities.
 What you do in your childhood may have an impact on how you grow and develop as an adult.
 Each move that you make determines what happens next.

 If you’re starting a new job, for instance, you’ll want to set an example and create a good first impression.
-Just because you put the effort in at the beginning doesn’t mean that they should fade away as you begin to get more comfortable.
+Just because you put the effort in at the beginning doesn’t mean that it should fade away as you begin to get more comfortable.

 Similar to friendships or relationships, you should continue to put in the work in the same way as you did at the beginning.
 If you don’t, then you’re unlikely to progress or develop.

 Some games of chess will require you to make instant moves.
 You need to be decisive – are you going to move the rook, the pawn, or the knight?
 Your next decision should always be ready in your mind so that you can act efficiently.